usnistgov/NED/README.md

 **Test coverage**: The project has 41 tests covering models, serializers, and data processing.
 When adding new features, consider adding corresponding tests.

 #### Running All Quality Checks Locally
-To run all quality checks that the CI pipeline will run, use these commands in sequence:
+To run all quality checks that the countinous integration (CI) pipeline will run, use these commands in sequence:

 ```bash
 # 1. Check code formatting